 absorbs rather than transmits the feeling of the slightlest tap on the

 line or head shake of the fish.
-A rod that doesn't bend as easily will transmits the feel of a take better than a rod with a very soft tip.
+A rod that doesn't bend as easily transmits the feel of a take better than a rod with a very soft tip.
 The Suntech Kaname Special is just a bit

 firmer than the other Suntech rods that are rated down to 10X.
-It's not so stiff that you can't fish 10X, but it is a lot more sensitive that the others.
+It's not so stiff that you can't fish 10X, but it is a lot more sensitive than the others.
 If instead of 10X you wanted to fish a much more reasonable 8X or even 7X, and wanted to feel every little tap, this would be the ideal rod.